ekamperi/ekamperi.github.io/_posts/2021-01-21-encoder-decoder-model.md

 {% endraw %}
 {% endhighlight %}

-Here comes the surgical part of the work.
+Here comes the "surgical" part of the work.
 We stitch up the encoder and the decoder models into a single model, the autoencoder.
-The autoencoder's input is the input of the encoder, and the output of the autoencoder is the output of the decoder.
+The autoencoder's input is the input of the encoder, and the output of the autoencoder is the decoder's output.
 The output of the decoder is the result of calling the decoder on the output of the encoder.
-We also set the loss to MSE.
+We also set the loss to [mean squared errorMSE](https://en.wikipedia.org/wiki/Mean_squared_error).

 {% highlight python %}
 {% raw %}